 So we should investigate the examples of architecture that we might consider favorable to Alchemy: the Giza plain pyramids, the underground of Ancient Jerusalem, the Parthenon in Athens, and even Abbot Bérenger Saunière’s bizarre restorations.
 I would also add that in Europe, in medieval times, the starting part of the construction of many cathedrals was the building of a well, which then had to remain hidden in the crypt.
 So, we note that a common factor is groundwater basins or channels.
 Sahara desert people know there is a connection between groundwater and the stars (and through the human body.
 In fact, it is their system for finding underground water).
 A significant concern is the modification of our subsoil: drilling, depletion of water tables, underground cables, roads, and underground tunnels.

 It is known that Fulcanelli sought the so-called Ars Brevis, a more direct route than the classic metallurgical one.
-And he spoke about it with Pierre Curie the discoverer of piezoelectricity, but soon the French alchemist diverted his attention toward Curie’s wife research (Maria Skłodowska-Curie discoverer of radioactivity.
-Even if Fulcanelli didn’t tolerate her).
+And he spoke about it with Pierre Curie the discoverer of piezoelectricity, but soon the French alchemist diverted his attention toward Curie’s wife research, Maria Skłodowska-Curie discoverer of radioactivity (even if, personally, Fulcanelli didn’t tolerate her).
 An aspect that the physicists of subsequent generations have always “modestly” hidden was that the Curie couple were looking for the hidden properties of the Philosophers Stone in their research.

 Different minerals, but both have strong similarities: the union with two oxygen atoms.
 However, the most intriguing one presents a heavy metal with its promising electron cloud; the other is a too ubiquitous non-metal.

 Suppose you don’t know what a device is for; not only that, but you also ignore the idea behind it since it only applies to the object that is its final receptacle.
-As if you were to pick up a smartphone, destroy it, and judge it only by the “intrinsic usefulness” of the materials that compose it.
+As if someone who hadn’t yet seen the release of the first smartphone took one, destroyed it, and judged it solely on the “intrinsic utility” of the materials it’s made of.

-To conclude, do we want to get into the human industries mentality, where one tries to grab the exclusive right to very simple ideas created through very complicated – and therefore exclusive – methods and means, without accepting that ancient Alchemy was instead a bunch of very complicated concepts carried out by primitive men – and therefore potentially accessible to all?
+Nevertheless, we alchemists have ended up acquiring the human industries forma mentis, where one tries to grab the exclusive right to very simple ideas created through very complicated – and therefore exclusive – methods and means, without accepting that ancient Alchemy was instead a bunch of very complicated concepts carried out by primitive men – and therefore potentially accessible to all?
 Sure, that they (we) want this.
 In fourteenth-century England, someone asked for exclusive rights on the alchemical works to obtain gold.
 And the King thought it was a good thing, so much so that he granted those gentlemen the kind of a patent.
 If few of us have ever heard of that bizarre anecdote, it is because we know how it ended.

 Today, we can only observe the immense amount of direct and indirect references as “sediments” piled up on the alchemical corpse, almost like ornaments capable of still signaling its burial.
 For many centuries now, alchemists have not fully understood the forces involved in their work, barely perceive the intervention of nature, and, above all, have only a vague idea of their ultimate goal.
 Not knowing what would become of them in case of defeat and, least of all, in case of victory, they are perpetually looking for readings.
 In short, the supreme book, the secret manuscript that “explains everything clearly in detail”.
 The need for this ‘magic pill’ is compulsive in the neophyte’s mind.
 Yet, the abandonment of this deceitful quest marks the border with the age of disclosure: when one begins to understand, then feels the reverse compulsion to re-read the books already read.